henricktom/Quick-Settings/dot-htaccess files/README.md

 <img src="https://global.dewdrive.com/greatcompany/dew_black_logo.png" align="right" />

-## Why ?

-1)We believe keeping consistency is very important on the web. <br>
-2)its only 'three letter word less (www)' to type and save many billions of byets on a global scale.<br>
-3)We belive it will look bit more nicer and should follow non-www method. <br>

-## Please Note It must be either www or non-www.
+## Why we should stick with - either www or non-www style.
+Its a matter of choice mainly

- - if you choose, then stick to it no matter what . if not
+ - but if you choose, then stick to it no matter what. if not

  1) It will surely spoil your brand reputation in Search engine by competing with your own keywords